 ITunes

-This participant didn’t do any better with ITunes.
+This participant didn’t do any better with iTunes.
 It took about 13 minutes for the participant to get all three playlists done completely.
 It took this user a while to read through the options and to actually find the right place to create a new playlist.
 This user used the right click method to add the songs.

 Learnability: It took the user about 3 minutes to get through the program, not too bad